mstatt/Nvidia_Jetson_Smoker_Detection/README.md

   </a>
 </div>

-## Smoker Detection for Jetson Nano
+## Smoker Detection for Jetson Nano USB Camera

   <p align="center">
     A basic project to deploy a smoker detection application on a Jetson Nano (4GB), using the Jetson-Interface libraries as well as the Roboflow Docker container with a model that I trained, but all running locally.
 The basics are as follows: